migliusss/migliusss/README.md

   I have taken courses in HTML and CSS and wish to start learning JavaScript in the near future.

+  I have a huge interest in learning how programs work and have a goal to be able to develope them myself.
   I wish to develop user friendly interfaces with pleasant design.

 ## 🐥 Currently Learning